You can now submit an online application to the Northern Health Travel Grant program.

 Travel

-You may visit any medical specialist, hospital or ministry-funded health care facility in Ontario or Winnipeg (Manitoba) that qualifies.
+You may visit a medical specialist, hospital or ministry-funded health-care facility in Ontario or Manitoba that qualifies.

-Whether you are traveling by car, air, bus or rail, travel grants are always paid at a rate of 41 cents per kilometer (based on the round-trip distance) between your home and the nearest medical specialist or ministry-funded health care facility able to provide the required OHIP-insured services.
-Please note there is a 100-kilometer deductible on your trip, meaning 100 kilometers will be deducted from the total distance of the trip when calculating the amount of the travel grant.
+Whether you are travelling by car, air, bus or rail, travel grants are always paid at a rate of 41 cents per kilometer (based on the round-trip distance) between your area of residence (centre of town) and the nearest medical specialist or ministry-funded health-care facility able to provide the required OHIP-insured services.

 The Northern Health Travel Grant (NHTG) program does not cover expenses for meals or taxi services.
-However, receipts for gas and meals should be kept for 12 months if we require proof of travel for audit purposes.
+Do not submit these receipts as part of your application.
+Gas receipts should be kept for 12 months if we require proof of travel for audit purposes.

 Accommodation allowance